 ARTICLE I - NAME AND SEAL

-The name of this non-profit corporation shall be New England Pest Management Association, Inc., which shall have a flat-faced circular corporate seal with the name of the Corporation, together with the year of its incorporation and the word Massachusetts inscribed thereon.
+The name of this non-profit corporation shall be New England Pest Management Association, Inc. (the “Association”).

 ARTICLE II - PURPOSE

-The purpose of this Corporation is in all lawful ways:
+The purpose of this Association is that which is listed in the Association’s Articles of Incorporation.

-a.
-To promote the interests and general welfare of the Pest Management Industry.

-b.
-To conduct and promote scientific, technical and business research.

-c.
-To promote a broader understanding and acceptance of the Pest Management Industry as indispensable to the health, comfort, safety and convenience of the public.

-d.
-To encourage, establish and maintain high standards of competence, knowledge and

-performance.

-e.
-To encourage and establish ethical business methods.

-f.
-To consider and take appropriate action on governmental matters affecting the industry.

-g.
-To cooperate with other recognized associations and scientific and education institutions for the good of the community and the Pest Management Industry.

-h.
-To disseminate, by all appropriate means, accurate knowledge and information with respect to the Pest Management Industry,

-I. To promote a closer and friendlier relationship among those engaged in the industry.

-j.
-To engage in all other lawful activities affecting the welfare of the industry.

 ARTICLE III - LOCATION

-The office of the Corporation shall be located in Boston, Massachusetts, or such other place or places as may be determined by the membership.
+The office of the Association shall be located in such other place or places as may be determined by the Board of Directors (the “Board”).

-ARTICLE IV - CODE OF ETHICS

-The Corporation shall adopt and the membership shall adhere to the Code of Ethics promulgated by the New England Pest Management Association.
-The Board of Directors shall interpret said code in all cases.

-ARTICLE V - MEMBERSHIP
+ARTICLE IV - MEMBERSHIP

 Section 1.
 Active Membership

-A. Any pest management firm, in the opinion of the Board of Directors, which is in sympathy with the purpose of the Association, shall be eligible for Active Membership in the Association, provided said pest management firm fulfills the following requirements.
+A. Any pest management firm shall be eligible for Active Membership in the Association, provided said pest management firm fulfills the following requirements.

-I. The firm shall have been established in the pest business for a minimum of one year within New England.
+i.
+The firm shall have been established in the pest business for a minimum of one year within New England.

-ii.
-At least one person in a responsible position in the firm shall have had at least two years of experience in the pest business, or shall have a degree from a recognized college or university with advanced training in entomology, chemistry or other sciences related to the practice of pest.
+At least one person in a responsible position in the firm shall have had at least two years of experience in the pest business or shall have a degree from a recognized college or university with advanced training in entomology, chemistry or other sciences related to the practice of pest.

-iii.
 The applicants shall furnish his registration/certification/license number if such credentials are required by the state in which services are performed.

-iv.
-The applicants shall not utilize or mention the New England Pest Management Association affiliation or use (or submit for use) the NEPMA logo on any promotional material, brochures, stationery, etc., prior to official membership approval and notification.
+The applicants shall not utilize or mention affiliation with the Association or use (or submit for use) the Association’s logo on any promotional material, brochures, stationery, etc., prior to official membership approval and notification.

-B. The Board of Directors shall be authorized to waive the requirements described above in connection with any application, if it finds that extraordinary conditions justify such a waiver.
+The Board shall be authorized to waive the requirements described above in connection with any application, if it finds that extraordinary conditions justify such a waiver.

-C. Annual dues of an Active Member shall be determined by the dues schedule then currently in force; which schedule shall be based upon the total number of licensed pesticide applicators employed in any of the New England States by the said Active Member, including any and all employees of subsidiary and/or affiliated companies.
+Annual dues of an Active Member shall be determined by the dues schedule approved by the Board.

 Section 2.
 Allied Membership

-A. Any supplier, who, in the opinion of the Board of Directors, is in sympathy with the purpose of the Association, shall be eligible for Allied Membership.
+Any manufacturer or vendor shall be eligible for Allied Membership.

-B. Firms that have been assigned Allied Membership shall designate representatives to act as their agents in the conduct of Association affairs.
+Firms that have been assigned Allied Membership shall designate representatives to act as their agents in the conduct of its affairs with the Association.